kilahm/hhvm-autoload/README.md

 No, PHP is fine - but HHVM is required because:

- - PHP does not support autoloading anything other than functions
+ - PHP does not support autoloading anything other than classes
  - this project and the parser are written in Hack

 Can I autoload functions and constants if I'm not writing Hack?